eagely/voice-frontend-docs/topics/implementation.typ

 Navigation between the main interface and settings was accomplished through a hamburger button and back arrow positioned in the top left corner.

-The interface implementation produced two primary views, as illustrated in Figure @mainwindow_january and Figure @settings_january.
+The interface implementation produced two primary views, as illustrated in @mainwindow_january and @settings_january.

 Two notable aspects of the implementation were:
 - The interface appearance was determined by the selected Qt theme, with Breeze Dark utilized in the development environment